Rene Pinto Preview, Player Props: Rays vs. Guardians

-The Tampa Bay Rays and Rene Pinto, who went 2-for-3 with a double last time out, take on Cal Quantrill and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+After going 2-for-3 with a double and an RBI in his last game, Rene Pinto and the Tampa Bay Rays take on the Cleveland Guardians (who will hand the ball to Xzavion Curry) at 4:10 PM ET on Sunday.

-He had two hits (going 2-for-3 with a double) in his most recent game against the Marlins.
+He racked up two hits (going 2-for-3 with a double and an RBI) in his last appearance against the Guardians.

 Rene Pinto Game Info & Props vs. the Guardians